-- 1. EQUIPPED Any car with automatic equipment and/or a device that measures one-hundredth (0.01) of a mile and has a reverse or "shutoff" type odometer.
+- 1. EQUIPPED Any car with automatic equipment and/or a device that measures onehundredth (0.01) of a mile and has a reverse or "shutoff" type odometer.
 Such equipment will include Halda Speedpilot, Twinmaster, Tommy Box, Curta, GPS systems etc. - 2.
 SEMIEQUIPPED Will include any car with single memory calculator, stopwatch, odometer and rallye tables.
+No use of GPS or other electronic mapping type systems by entrants allowed. - 3.
+UNEQUIPPED Will include any car running with non-automatic equipment and only the car's odometer.
+Such equipment will include paper, pencil, odometer, and stopwatches.
 No use of GPS or other electronic mapping type systems by entrants allowed.